elucian/bee/syntax/control.md

 Error regions are "exception handlers".
 Each can catch one single error with a specific code.

-**cover**
+**other**

-The "cover" region is executed when the error is not captured.
+The "other" region is executed when the error is not captured.
 In this region you can use control statements to check for a range of errors or resolve any unknown error.
+This may be very generic like printing the error message to console.

 **final**